CancerCollaboratory/manifest-to-consonance/README.md

 * Perl
 ** `sudo cpanm install YAML::Perl`
-** `sudo apt-get install libjson-pp-perl libconfig-yaml-perl libwww-perl libyaml-perl cpanminus` and the same command above since there is no package for YAML::Perl
+** `sudo apt-get install libjson-pp-perl libconfig-yaml-perl libwww-perl libyaml-perl cpanminus python-pip make libcurl4-openssl-dev python-dev` and the same command above since there is no package for YAML::Perl
 * Docker (on Linux) or Boot2Docker (Mac)
 * Java, make sure you have Java 1.8, we have tested 1.8.0_66